dennisnyamweya/News-Highlights/README.md

 * Python
 * Heroku
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+If ypu run into any issues or have questions, ideas or concerns contact me or make a contribution to the code.You can reach me via my email denisnyamweya813@gmail.com
 ### License
 *{Determine the license under which this application can be used.
 See below for more details on licensing.}* Copyright (c) {year} **{List of contributors or company name}**